rsm-gh/akbl/README.md

 ### Why there are no distribution packages and the installation is so complex?

-I've been asked multiple times about my installation system.
-Why there are no distribution packages, etc..?
 Here is one good part of the answer:

 * Why not use `setuptools`: